HomeSpan/HomeSpan/docs/GettingStarted.md

 While developing your sketch remember to utilize the Arduino Serial Monitor.
 HomeSpan produces extensive diagnostics that will help you debug your sketches as well as monitor all aspects of the HomeSpan device.
 You'll also be able to control various aspects of HomeSpan from the Serial Monitor using the [Command-Line Interface (CLI)](CLI.md), including configuring the device's WiFi Credentials and HomeKit Setup Code

 Finally, disconnect your HomeSpan device from the computer and power it directly from a wall adapter.
 After all, HomeSpan devices are designed to run on a standalone basis connected to real-world applicances like lights, fans, door locks, and window shades.
-See the [Home User Guide](UserGuide.md) for end-user instructions on how to operate and configure a standlone HomeSpan device's WiFi Credentials and HomeKit Setup Code *without the need to connect the device to a computer*.
+See the [HomeSpan User Guide](UserGuide.md) for end-user instructions on how to operate and configure a standlone HomeSpan device's WiFi Credentials and HomeKit Setup Code *without the need to connect the device to a computer*.

 ---